A Prudent Framework for Understanding Risk-Awareness in Demand Response: Model and Preliminaries

 \section{Model and Preliminaries}

 In this section, we formulate our model and introduce the definitions.
-We consider demand with a \emph{risk-neutral} cost-saving objective and linear system model responding to future electricity price uncertainty in a discrete time-varying system with stage $t\in [1,T]$.
-The objective is to minimize the expectation of all stages' costs,
+We consider demand with a \emph{risk-neutral} cost-saving objective and linear system model responding to future electricity price uncertainty in a discrete time-varying system with stage $t\in [1,T]$. \todo{We denote the uncertain price at stage $t$ as $\lambda_t$, which comes from a distribution $\Lambda_{t}$, $\Lambda_{t} \in \mathcal{L}_{t}$.
+The power action and states at stage $t$ are denoted by $p_t, x_t$, respectively, where the state value can represent factors such as battery state-of-charge (SOC) or temperature.
+We use $C_t(x_t), G_t(p_t)$ to represent the state and action penalty cost functions, respectively.
+Here, we use the cost function to model the bounds on decision variables $x_t$ and $p_t$ (See Remark \ref{constraint_remark}).} The objective is to minimize the expectation of all stages' costs,

-where $\lambda_t$ is the uncertain price at stage $t$ come from a distribution $\Lambda_{t}$, $\Lambda_{t} \in \mathcal{L}_{t}$. $p_t, x_t$ are the power action and states at stage $t$, respectively; the state value can represent factors such as battery state-of-charge (SOC) or temperature. $C_t(x_t), G_t(p_t)$ are the state and action cost functions, respectively. $V_T(x_T)$ is the end state-value function, representing the state value at the final stage for value continuity and can be set to zero to show no final value. \eqref{cons} is the state transition constraint with the state discount factor $A\leq 1$.
-Finally, \eqref{cons1} states the control is non-anticipatory to reflect the nature of multi-stage stochastic decision-making~\cite{shapiro2021lectures}.
+where $V_T(x_T)$ is the end state-value function, representing the state value at the final stage for value continuity, and can be set to zero to show no final value. \eqref{cons} is the state transition constraint with the state discount factor $A\leq 1$.
+Finally, \eqref{cons1} states that the control is non-anticipatory to reflect the nature of multi-stage stochastic decision-making~\cite{shapiro2021lectures}.

-\begin{definition} \emph{Normalized power and state cost.} We apply unit normalization and assume the system is in equilibrium at zero power and state to simply the model and highlight our focus on disturbances and variations.
-For example, a Heating, Ventilation, and Air Conditioning (HVAC) system is set to control the room temperature to 25 Celsius, and then in our normalized system, the room temperature corresponds to $x_t = 0$ and $C_t(0) = 0$ represents no thermal discomforts.
+\begin{definition} \emph{Normalized power and state cost.} We apply unit normalization and assume the system is in equilibrium at zero power and state to simplify the model and highlight our focus on disturbances and variations.
+For example, a HVAC system is set to control the room temperature to 25 Celsius, and then in our normalized system, the room temperature corresponds to $x_t = 0$ and $C_t(0) = 0$ represents no thermal discomfort.
 Formally, the normalization provides $C_t(0) = 0$ and $G_t(0) = 0$, with $C_t(x_t) \geq 0$ and $G_t(p_t) \geq 0$.
-We also define $G_t$ and $C_t$ are continuous and convex.
+We also define $G_t$ and $C_t$ as continuous and convex.
 Fig.~\ref{C,G,F} provides an example of the power and state cost functions. \end{definition}